Shady Grove station: History

 The station opened on December 15, 1984 as part of a 7 mi, four-station northwestern extension of the Red Line between Grosvenor–Strathmore and Shady Grove stations.
-In 1967, during the initial planning for the Washington Metro, it was nearby Germantown and not Shady Grove was considered for the western terminus of the Red Line.
+In 1967, during the initial planning for the Washington Metro, nearby Rockville, not Shady Grove. was considered for the western terminus of the Red Line, with a potential extension to Germantown also considered.
 There used to be a station called Derwood nearby on the Metropolitan Subdivision.

 In 1996, this station was the site of the Washington Metro's second fatal accident when a train arriving at the station overshot the platform and collided with a parked train awaiting assignment, killing the operator of the moving train.
 The Washington Post reported that the striking train was two months overdue for scheduled brake maintenance.
 A degradation of brake performance could have played a role in the crash.
 The crash, which occurred during the Blizzard of 1996, was caused by a failure in the train's Automatic Train Control system.

 In 2011, as part of a preliminary study, the WMATA examined the possibility of extending the Red Line past the Shady Grove station and to the Metropolitan Grove station by 2040.

-From September 11, 2021 to January 16, 2022, this station was closed due to the Rockville Canopy Replacement Project at Rockville station.
+From September 11, 2021, to January 16, 2022, this station was closed due to the Rockville Canopy Replacement Project at Rockville station.